Satisfactory Progress Standards

 The academic records of all students admitted to Florida Tech for the first time will be considered sufficient to allow them to apply for financial aid.
 To remain eligible to receive financial aid, continuing students must meet the following satisfactory academic progress standards instituted by the university in accordance with federal law.
 Florida Tech applies standards equally between undergraduate and graduate students, in all academic programs.

 Students are usually enrolled in a semester based program, or an 8-week term based program.
 All students who enroll in a semester-based program are evaluated for SAP at the end of each semester.
 Students enrolled on a semester-basis who concurrently enroll in an 8-week, Florida Tech Online course will be evaluated on a semester-basis.
 Students evaluated on a semester basis are given a probationary semester to improve their academic performance.
-Eight-week-term students are evaluated at least once per year and must appeal to be given a probationary term.
+Eight-week-term students are evaluated once per year and must appeal to be given a probationary term.

 Students declared ineligible may appeal the decision under certain circumstances.
 If the appeal is approved, the student may continue to receive financial aid during probationary standing.

 Grade point average (GPA): Undergraduate students are expected to achieve and maintain a cumulative GPA of 2.0 or higher.
 Graduate students are expected to achieve and maintain a cumulative GPA of 3.0 or higher.
 PhD students are expected to achieve and maintain a cumulative GPA of 3.2 or higher.
 This GPA is calculated in accordance with the guidelines contained in the University Catalog.
 Courses taken under a pass/no credit grading option are not included in the GPA calculation, and are therefore not included as part of the GPA measure of satisfactory academic progress.